mindstack3000/GeeksForGeeks/client/README.md

 ## Getting Started

-To get started with the Smart Management platform, follow these simple steps:
+To get started with our FreshFlow platform, follow these simple steps:

 1. **Sign Up or Log In:**
    - Warehouse owners, farmers, and customers can sign up for a new account or log in with their existing credentials.